julianfrancor/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day
-This is a repository to store the zero_day Holberton protects
+This is a repository to store the zero_day Holberton projects